 Parking in the residential areas of Laguna Beach is not something I would recommend (in certain areas).
 Of course, this is going to happen in areas closer to the beach, and I would think the locals are used to it by now (but that doesn’t mean they like it).
 But there are quieter areas a little further from the main hot spots, and I personally would not recommend those areas as parking spots.

-Here are some tips when parking in a residential area:
+Here are some tips when parking in residential areas of Laguna Beach:

 - Do not park in areas that have signs specifically telling you not to park there.
 I have seen signs that were put up by homeowners, and others that look like they were placed there by the city.
 Either way, just don’t do it.